 - Install Hardware: Measure twice, drill once.
 Take the time to measure, and re-measure.
 It’s easier to spend the time prepping than fixing an incorrectly drilled hole.
 Take one of your brackets and place is 8-12" above the window frame, and 8-12" outside the window frame -> this should refelct the overall length you ordered.
 Use a pencil to mark where the screws will go into the wall, this is where you’ll install the wall anchors if needed.
 Repeat for the opposite side, and in the center (the center bracket will just go 8-12" above the window frame).
 Be exactly consistent in the height placement (ie: 9" above the window frame for all three brackets, or 11" above the window frame for all three brackets).
 Have an assitant hold the hardware into place and use a level to make sure the rod is perfectly level.
 If needed, screw in wall anchors, then screw each bracket into place.

 - Put up Curtains: Slide the rod into the brackets and add the rings onto the rod (if using).
 Attach drapery hooks to each pleat of the curtain & each end of the curtain (if needed).
 Then slide the curtains onto the rod (pocket style curtains) or hook the curtains to the rings (pleated style curtains).

 Here is a VERY helpful video on how to hang curtains from Everhem.
-They are a really neat company that offers custom drapery that comes with hardware!!!!
-It’s an amazing company, and I highly recommend!
+They are a really neat company that offers custom drapery that comes with hardware!
+It’s an amazing company, and I highly recommend them.

 How high to hang curtains?

 You can hang curtains at many different heights.
 I like to hang curtains about 8″-12″ above the window frame whenever possible.
-This will give the appearance of a taller ceiling and larger window and make your room feel more spacious.
+This will give the appearance of higher ceilings and larger window and make your room feel more spacious.